Quiero Volver

 Quiero Volver (English: I Want to Come Back) is the second solo album by Argentine singer Tini.
 It was released by Hollywood Records and Universal Music Latin on 12 October 2018.
 The album features guest appearances from Nacho, Karol G, Sebastian Yatra, Morat and Cali y El Dandee.
 The album comprises pop, Latin pop alongside ballads.

 Five singles were released from the album: "Te Quiero Más" – the lead single from the album, "Princea", "Consejo de Amor", "Quiero Volver" and "Por Que te Vas".
 The album was available for pre-order.
 The album topped the charts in Argentina, becoming Tini's second number one album in the country as a solo artist.
-Outside Argentina the album, meet with moderate success in various European countries.
+Outside of Argentina, the album met with moderate success in various European countries.

 Background and production

 Quiero Volver contains 11 songs, mixed songs in Spanish and English.
 After launching her debut studio album Tini (Martina Stoessel), Tini began her world tour, at the end of which she declared that she had already started work on her second album.
 Andrés Torres, former producer of Luis Fonsi's hit song Despacito, produced the album.
 To recording the album, in November 2017, Tini went to Los Angeles, California, place in which Tini also recorded her debut album.
 Abandoning the character of Violetta and her more pop side to look towards the Latin genere and reggaeton, but there are ballads, as well as songs in English.

 Together with Andrés Torres and other composers, Tini herself participated in the release and writing of the same.
 The whole album is very personal with Tini's personal stamp.
 Although the "Quiero Volver" song was written for her boyfriend Pepe, with whom she broke up, the video and the song itself were made in duet with her then current boyfriend Sebastian Yatra, which is special for her.
 Each poem except 'Consejo De Amor' is written in person by Tini.
 The album also has different genres, most of which are Latin rhythms, but there are ballads as well as songs in English.